AramZS/aramzs.github.io/whoami.md

 <a rel="me" href="https://indieweb.social/@Chronotope">Mastodon</a>

 He has an email address that he uses but does not actively check at aramzs (at) hacktext (dot) com.
 Do not email it.
-Twitter DM preferred as point of contact.
+[Keybase](https://keybase.io/aramzs) preferred as point of contact.

 Here's how you pronounce his name: